CocoaPods/Design/README.md

-# Design
+The Sketch files for CocoaPods

-The design files for CocoaPods
+To preview accurately you will need to have our fonts ( [GT Walsheim](http://grillitype.com/typefaces/gt-walsheim) ) installed.